 Many of these ingredients contain dangerous chemical compounds, like parabens, phthalates, artificial-fragrances and dioxins.
 Which means it’s no coincidence that infertility, allergies in children and certain types of cancer – including those of the thyroid, liver and skin – are on the rise.

 Think about it, our skin absorbs pretty much everything we put on it (and much more so when it is wet than when dry) and daily exposure to these chemicals can add up over time.
 This is why using sustainable skincare products made with thoughtful ingredients that aren't harmful is necessary.

-We can all be more mindful of the ingredients that make up our skincare products, and try our best to avoid bombarding our hair and skin with hormone disrupting chemicals, by considering these 5 reasons on why our showers or baths are the best place to start when it comes to clean beauty.
+We can all be more mindful of the ingredients that make up our skincare products and try our best to avoid bombarding our hair and skin with hormone-disrupting chemicals, by considering these 5 reasons on why our showers or baths are the best places to start when it comes to clean beauty.

 1. Wet skin absorbs everything

 When our skin is wet, our pores are open.
 Meaning our skin absorbs significantly more of whatever we put on it and does so deeper than it would when dry.

 Massaging fragranced, foamy products into skin and hair under a steaming hot shower may seem luxurious, but only until you check the ingredient list and take into consideration that these chemicals could be going straight into our bloodstreams.

 2. These chemicals disrupt hormones and can be carcinogenic